Student Resources

 Here are some more Singapore laws to familiarize yourself with.

-How to Get Into EHL according to Shinn To, Senior Recruitment Officer
+How to Get Into EHL

-Ever wondered what the admission criteria is to get a prized place at EHL?
+Ever wondered what the admission criteria are to get a prized place at EHL?
 Get answers directly from your Recruitment Officers!
 Our lovely Recruitment Officers have an Instagram series dedicated to sharing their experience and some frequently asked questions with you!

 Watch till the end to get tips!